 Olivier Award nominee Stafford Arima (London's Ragtime, Off-Broadway's Bare, Carrie, Altar Boyz) directs the multigenerational drama about the injustice of Japanese-Americans being imprisoned as perceived enemies in 1940s America.

+Much of the cast was part of the Old Globe premiere.
 The "epic story of family, love and patriotism set during the Japanese American internment of World War II" was billed this way at The Old Globe: "On the 60th anniversary of Pearl Harbor, a meeting with a young journalist forces World War II veteran Sam Kimura [played by Takei, in a dual role later playing a grandfather] to remember his family's relocation from their California farm to the Heart Mountain internment camp in Wyoming.
-As they struggle to adjust to their new home, Young Sam and his sister Kei [Lea Salonga] find themselves torn between loyalty to their family and allegiance to their country.
+As they struggle to adjust to their new home, Young Sam and his sister Kei [ Lea Salonga] find themselves torn between loyalty to their family and allegiance to their country.
 With its moving score, Allegiance — A New American Musical takes audiences on a journey into our nation's history through the eyes of one American family."

 |photo by Henry DiRocco|